doublewhy/leetcode/LC_0078_Subsets/README.md

 # Leetcode 78 Subsets
-Can be solved using following approaches:
+- Can be solved using following approaches:
-	- Iteratively
+	- Iteratively (done)
 	- Recursively
 	- DFS
 	- BFS